negeek/extra_ordinance-doprax/README.md

 # Extra Ordinance

-**Extra Ordinance** is a Minetest game where you have several weapons to choose from.
+**Extra Ordinance** is a Minetest game where you have several weapons to chose from.
 You can dig through the earth.
 So can they.
----

 ## Installation